Why the Fat Loss Diet is the Best Way to Lose Weight

 While these 5 all contribute to an elevated setpoint weight, the standard American diet is one of the biggest factors, and it is one you can control.

 The Standard American Diet

-Given that more than 70% of foods on grocery store shelves is processed, it’s not surprising that obesity is a problem in America.
+Given that more than 70% of foods on grocery store shelves are processed, it’s not surprising that obesity is a problem in America.
 Processed foods not only contain inflammation-causing, setpoint-elevating chemicals in them, but most of them also contain added sugar.
 Sugar elevates setpoint weight even if you stay within your calorie limit.
 It also causes accumulations of visceral fat, the most dangerous type of belly fat.

 The best way to lower your setpoint weight is to reduce your processed foods and sugar consumption and increase whole foods in your diet.
 The Fat Loss Diet is an excellent way to do that.
 Plus, you’ll burn fat instead of muscle!